caiankeller/golauncher/README.md

 A minimalist application launcher TUI written in Go with Charm libraries (`bubbletea`, `bubbles`, `lipgloss`).

 Built for keyboard-first Linux workflows (especially tiling WMs), `golauncher` gives you a fast searchable app menu from your terminal.
+No images, no blucky UI, no bs; so simple that it can't be labeled ugly.

 ![golauncher](./repo/image.png)